Looking for fun and exciting activities to add to your Hoi An itinerary? We’ve got you covered!

 For thrill-seekers, Fantasy Park is a must.
 This indoor amusement park features over 90 free games, including arcade classics, 4D rides, and adrenaline-pumping drop towers.
 Whether you’re looking for heart-racing thrills or laid-back fun, there’s something for everyone.

 When booking, keep in mind that some tour options include cable car tickets while others don’t.
 Since the cable car is essential to access Ba Na Hills, I recommend choosing the option that includes it for added convenience.
+And make sure you bring spending money, there are tons of delicious restaurants and souvenir shops at the top!

 3. Learn how to cook Vietnamese food